jfainberg/jfainberg.github.io/_includes/content.markdown

-*Our code for lattice-based lightly supervised training as presented at Interspeech 2019 is now available on [GitHub](https://github.com/jfainberg/lattice_combination).*
+*Check out the preprint for our overview paper on [adaptation algorithms for speech recognition](https://arxiv.org/pdf/2008.06580.pdf).*

+I am currently working within the [Machine Learning Center of Excellence] at J.P.
+Morgan Chase.
-I am a PhD student within the [ILCC] and [CSTR] institutes of the [School of Informatics] at the [University of Edinburgh].
-My supervisors are [Steve Renals] and [Peter Bell].

-I'm currently working on acoustic models for automatic speech recognition, but I'm also keenly interested in other aspects of audio processing (music information retrieval) or human perception (computational auditory scene analysis).
-In my spare time I play piano, or more recently I'm trying to learn to play clarinet.
+I recently finished my PhD studies within the [ILCC] and [CSTR] institutes of the [School of Informatics] at the [University of Edinburgh] under the supervision of [Steve Renals] and [Peter Bell].
+There I worked on acoustic models for automatic speech recognition, but I'm also keenly interested in other aspects of audio processing (music information retrieval) or human perception (computational auditory scene analysis).

 ### Past
+- PhD student at [CSTR] working on automatic speech recognition
 - Interned at [Bloomberg]
 - Interned at [Sonos] in the Advanced Technology team, supervised by [Daniele Giacobello]
 - Collected the [Self-dialogue Corpus] as part of team [Edina] in the [Amazon Alexa Prize]